xumi1993/seispy-doc.post/source/usage/calrf.md

 ### 8. Calculate PRF
 `seispy.decov.decovit` provide a function with an iterative time-domain deconvolution method.
-Now let's Calculate a PRF.
+Now let's calculate a PRF.
 In this example we assume:
 - Gauss factor = 2.0
 - The maximum number of iterations = 400
 - Minimum error = 0.001